-1.1.1 The parties to this agreement shall be NZEI Te Riu Roa, E tū and the Secretary for Education acting under delegation from the State Services Commissioner made pursuant to s 23 State Sector Act 1988 and in accordance with s 74(5) of that Act.
+1.1.1 The parties to this agreement shall be NZEI Te Riu Roa, E Tū and the Secretary for Education acting under delegation from the Public Service Commissioner made pursuant to clause 6 of Schedule 3 of the Public Service Act 2020 and in accordance with s 586(5) of the Education and Training Act 2020.

 1.2 Term of the agreement

 1.2.1 The term of this agreement is 20 June 2022 to 19 December 2024.

 1.3.1 This agreement is binding on every employer as defined in clause 1.6.3.